zranger1/pyblaze/README.md

 #### setBrightness(n)
 Set the Pixelblaze's global brightness.
 Valid range is 0-1

+#### setColorControl(ctl_name, color, saveFlash = False)
+Sets the 3-element color of the specified HSV or RGB color picker.
+The color argument should contain an RGB or HSV color with all values in the range 0-1.
+To reduce wear on Pixelblaze's flash memory, the saveFlash parameter is ignored by default.
+See documentation for _enable_flash_save() for more information.

+Based on testing w/Pixelblaze, no run-time length or range validation is performed on color.
+Pixelblaze ignores extra elements, sets unspecified elements to zero, takes only the fractional part of elements outside the range 0-1, and does something like (1-(n % 1)) for any negative elements.

 #### setControl(ctl_name, value, saveFlash = False)
-Sets the value of a single UI controls in the active pattern. to values contained inct in argument json_ctl.
+Sets the value of a single UI controls in the active pattern. to values contained in the argument json_ctl.
 To reduce wear on Pixelblaze's flash memory, the saveFlash parameter is ignored by default.
 See documentation for _enable_flash_save() for more information.